Legal guide for company directors and CEOs in Austria

 In principle, the power of representation of directors towards third parties is unrestricted and cannot be restricted by the articles of association or the shareholders.
 The actions of directors properly representing the company – i.e. exercising such powers as are conferred by law or by the articles of association – are valid and binding towards third parties regardless of whether or not prior approval by the shareholders or by the supervisory board is required and has been obtained.

 A director has full authority to represent the company.
 However, such authority may (for internal purposes only) be restricted by the articles of association or by a shareholder resolution.
-In many cases the articles of association will provide that certain key managing acts will be subject to prior approval of the shareholders or supervisory board.
-With few exceptions (such as collusion of the director with a third party to the detriment of the company), a breach of a restriction on a director's authority to represent the company does not invalidate the director's actions vis-à-vis third parties.
+In many cases, the articles of association will provide that certain key managing acts will be subject to prior approval of the shareholders or supervisory board.
+With few exceptions (such as collusion of the director with a third party to the detriment of the company), a breach of a restriction on a director's authority to represent the company does not invalidate the director's actions on behalf of the company vis-à-vis third parties.

 In general, the directors can only represent the company together (joint power of representation).
 The articles of association may provide for a different form of representation and usually provide that one or two directors or, if there is more than one director, one director together with an authorised officer (Prokurist, with limited power to represent may jointly represent the company).